2023 Construction Projects

 Central Avenue Safety Improvements Phase II: 43rd to 47th Avenues

 This project would continue the safety improvements installed in the 2016 project from 47th to 51st Avenues.
 Work would include new LED street and pedestrian lighting, new sidewalks, new signage and minor right-of-way acquisition.
-Staff is pursuing funding to help support the estimated $1.7 million dollar project cost.
-There is currently no timeline for construction.
+The City has been awarded federal Highway Safety Improvement Program (HSIP) dollars for this project in 2025.